-This is the first of two companion cases, decided today, regarding the student's special education services for both the 2010-11 school year and the 2011-12 school year.2 The parties' familiarity with the facts and procedural history of this case and the IHO's decision regarding the 2011-12 school year is presumed and will not be recited here in detail.3 Briefly, the committee on special education (CSE) convened on March 28, 2011, to formulate the student's IEP for the 2011-12 school year (see generally Dist.
+The parties' familiarity with the facts and procedural history of the case and the IHO's decision is presumed and will not be recited here.2 The district's committee on special education (CSE) convened on April 7, 2011, to formulate the student's individualized education program (IEP) for the 2011-12 school year (see generally Dist.
 Ex.
-3).
-The parents disagreed with the recommendations contained in the March 2011 IEP, as well as with the particular public school site to which the district assigned the student to attend for the 2011-12 school year and, as a result, notified the district of their intent to unilaterally place the student at Cooke until such time as the district could offer an appropriate placement (see Dist.
+11).
+The parents disagreed with the recommendations contained in the April 2011 IEP, and notified the district of their intent to unilaterally place the student at Aaron (see Parent Ex.
+A).
+In an amended due process complaint notice, dated March 5, 2012, the parents alleged that, due to multiple procedural and substantive reasons, the district failed to offer the student a free appropriate public education (FAPE) for the 2011-12 school year (see Dist.
 Ex.
-8; Parent Ex.
-C).
-In a due process complaint notice, dated February 24, 2012, the parents alleged that the district failed to offer the student a free appropriate public education (FAPE) for the 2011-12 school year (see Dist.
-Ex.
-1).
+2).

-An impartial hearing convened on March 26, 2012 and concluded on May 23, 2012 after three days of proceedings (Tr. pp. 1-408).
-In a corrected decision dated July 27, 2012, the IHO determined that the district offered the student a FAPE for the 2011-12 school year (IHO Decision at p.
-13).
+An impartial hearing convened on April 27, 2012 and concluded on May 29, 2012 after three days of proceedings (see Tr. pp. 1-298).
+In a decision dated September 26, 2012, the IHO determined that the district offered the student a FAPE for the 2011-12 school year (IHO Decision at p.
+25).
+As a result of his determination, the IHO denied the parents request for tuition reimbursement at Aaron for the 2011-12 school year (id.).